dustingetz/react-cursor/README.md

 react-cursor makes it easy to store the entire application state in a single immutable value.
 We found ourselves asking questions like, "stateful components seem to be where all the bugs and bad code is in our app, what are my options now?" react-cursor is designed to be straightforward to integrate with an existing react codebase that already uses react state.

+Cursors do not make an app stateless, but they let an app keep all its state in a single place - thus the root view is stateful, and all downtree views are stateless.
+So cursors are a tool for reducing the surface area of code that is stateful.

 ### get shouldComponentUpdate for free

 react-cursor yields optimized react rendering for free out of the box.
 We found ourselves with a large and slow React application, and to speed it up we needed to implement shouldComponentUpdate in 50 different places, and each implementation was different and bug prone.
 React-cursor provides a way to abstract this without forcing you to rewrite your app using proper immutable datstructures.